How to Clean 3D Printer Nozzles and Prevent Clogs

 A clean nozzle is vital to achieving high-quality 3D prints

 Choosing the right method for cleaning 3D printer nozzles is important.
 A clogged 3D printer nozzle can lead to all sorts of problems, from under-extrusion and missing layers to no filament coming through at all.
-Keep reading to learn how to identify if your nozzle is clogged, figure out what is causing the problem, and how to clean the 3D printer nozzle and prevent clogs in the future.
+In this article, you’ll learn how to tell if your nozzle is clogged, identify what is causing the problem, how to clean the 3D printer nozzle, and ultimately how to prevent nozzle clogs from happening in the future.

 There are a few telltale signs that your 3D printer nozzle could be clogged.
 Material stringing, missing layers, clicking sounds in your extruder gears, and inconsistent extrusion patterns—specifically thin layers—are all symptoms of a partially clogged nozzle.
 And if no filament is coming through your extruder onto the build platform, you could be dealing with a fully clogged nozzle.